 Come race day, I had resigned myself to walking the 5 kilometres around one of London’s Royal parks but instead something unexpected happened, a spark was ignited in me and while my friend walked, I jogged and panted my way through my first ever post-highschool race and thus began what will undoubtedly be a life-long love affair with running.

+I live in a pretty active fishing village, it’s a pretty sight, loads of boats equipped with the best portable fish finder sailing out to sea in the morning with fathers and sons happy to be on their mission.
 This week I set myself the goal to run from my house to a sign on the road, that says ‘Bon Voyage’ positioned at the edges of the fishing village that I live in, and back again.
 I calculated that the run would take me at least 50 minutes if not longer, but I haven’t run for more than 40 minutes in the last 4 years due to a knee injury that I incurred while training for the 2010 Brighton Marathon.
 ‘I’ll work my way up to it’ I told myself and with that I set out on Monday evening with no intention of getting to the sign but with a goal of running for at least 40 minutes.

 I achieved that goal as I also did on Tuesday, inching ever closer to the sign.
 The problem with this sign is that it comes after two, not particularly steep, but nonetheless gruelling, hills.
 On Wednesday I had got within one hill of the sign when my body screamed at me to stop, I was about to turn back as I had done every other day but instead, I decided to do something else.
 I stopped running and I started to walk towards the sign.
 I decided that day that reaching the sign was more helpful to me than turning back and saving that glorious moment of achievement for another day in the future.